blankworker1/METAMONASTERY/README.md

 The project is in active development.
 The current phase involves:

-- Manual transmission generation and validation via a Base44 webapp
+- Manual transmission generation and validation via a Base44 webapp (link below)
 - System prompt refinement through iterative testing
 - Seed library curation and expansion
 - Voice selection and TTS calibration in ElevenLabs